BY RYAN JONES, TRAVELUJAH—

-Ryan Jones lives in Jerusalem and writes regularly for Travelujah-Holy Land tours, the leading Christian travel network connecting Christians to Israel.
+Ryan Jones writes regularly for Travelujah, the leading Christian social network focused on travel to the Holy Land.
 People can learn, plan and share their Holy Land tour and travel experiences on Travelujah.